Oisota/theo-lang/doc/design.md

 else { 'Bat' }
 ```

-### Values
+### Variables
-The language will not have variables in the traditional sense.
-It will have names bound to values.
-The keyword `let` will be used to bind a name to a value.
+The `let` keyword will be used to bind a name to a value.
-The bindings will be not be able to be changed once assigned and values will be immutable by default.
+The bindings will be not be able to be changed once assigned and primitive values will be immutable.
+Although the name binding may be immutable, changes to a mutable data structure will still be possible.

 Variable declaration will look like:
 ```text